AllJavi/material_gruvbox_obsidian/README.md

 ![Light preview](img/light.png)

 ### Change background colors
 Some people have told me that the light theme tones are too yellow.
 Since the theme is already set, I won't change it, but you can create a CSS snippet to fix it if you want to.
-Go to `Settings -> Apparence -> CSS snippets (at the bottom)`, click the folder icon and create a file with the name `light-background` and add the following content:
+Go to `Settings -> Apparence -> CSS snippets (at the bottom)`, click the folder icon and create a file with the name `light-background.css` and add the following content:
 ```
 :root {
     --light0-hard_x:    247,243,238; /* #f7f3ee */